dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 exceptions do not carry values.
 Impure computations add `State` and `IO`.
-We decided to order `Error` and `State` differently from FunLang and get the state rollback semantics, so we get `Error Unit ::: (State ::: IO)` for impure OOLang computations.
-Again, the pure stack is a prefix of the impure stack (they satisfy the $isCompatible$ relation) to be able to easily run pure computations inside impure ones.
+We decided to order `Error` and `State` differently from FunLang and get the state rollback semantics, so we get `Error Unit ::: (State ::: IO)` for impure OOLang computations. {>> This is a highly unorthodox semantics and is really inefficient to implement.
+What is your motivation for having rollback? <<} Again, the pure stack is a prefix of the impure stack (they satisfy the $isCompatible$ relation) to be able to easily run pure computations inside impure ones.